Collage-CMS/mu/README.md

 ```

 - This class is defined as a subclass from the `mu.Node` class.
-- Its constructor takes an arbitrary number of item arguments.
 - The `mu` method builds an order list element and list item for
   each content item.
 - The `xml` method calls the `mu` method and renders it as XML